alexbfree/thesis/src/chapter-7.md

 #### Insight 1: Life Information Makes Data Relatable

 When data is transformed into information that can be related back to moments, people, places or relationships in people's lives, it becomes instantly relatable.
+[from BBC: Data becomes meaningful when people are able to associate it with the real substance of their lives - people, places, organisations, causes or topics they care about.
+Therefore, the more associations you can find in data the more valuable it is.]

 #### Obstacle 2: The Personal Data Diaspora